Shark swimming amongst hundreds of small fish in the sea.

 A shark swimming just above the sandy sea floor in clear blue water.

-You can help to spare sharks and protect the ocean:
+You can help to spare sharks and protect the ocean

 • Help to shine a light on the importance of shark protection.
 By sharing this article, or talking about the plight of sharks with friends and family, you can help to turn the conversation around.
-Sharks are deeply misunderstood, and extremely important to the world as we know it, and they need your help to spread the word!
+Sharks are deeply misunderstood and extremely important to the world as we know it, and they need your help to spread the word!

 • Fill your plate with food that is kinder to all sea animals, including sharks.
 And you can still eat all the classics – from ‘fish and chips’ to ‘crabcakes’ – with these ocean-inspired dishes.
 You can order your free Veg Starter Kit here for all the information needed to explore tasty, animal-friendly food.

 • Watch Envoy: Shark Cull.
 Discover more about sharks with eye-opening documentary, Envoy: Shark Cull.
-The film is available to stream on Stan: Australia & New Zealand, Discovery+ in the UK and the US.
+The film is available to stream on Stan: Australia & New Zealand, Discovery+ in the UK and US.